MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nc-acxstreams-evt_acx_stream_assign_drm_content_id.md

 ### -param Stream

-A pointer to a location that receives a handle to the new ACXSTREAM Object.

-An ACXSTREAM Object represents an audio stream created by a circuit.
-The stream is composed of a list of elements created based on the parent circuit’s elements.
-For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).
+An existing ACXSTREAM Object.

 ### -param ContentId

-Specifies a nonzero DRM content ID assigned to a KS  (TBD ACX?) audio stream by [AcxDrmCreateContentMixed](nf-acxstreams-acxdrmcreatecontentmixed.md).
+Specifies a nonzero DRM content ID assigned to an ACX audio stream by [AcxDrmCreateContentMixed](nf-acxstreams-acxdrmcreatecontentmixed.md).
 Note that a content ID of zero represents an audio stream with default DRM content rights, and cannot be used with this function.

 ### -param DrmRights